noamgat/lm-format-enforcer/README.md

 ### How is this approach different?
 Why is it good?

 This is not the first library to enforce the output format of a language model.
 However, other similar libraries (such as Guidance, JsonFormer and Outlines) enforce an exact output format.
 This means that the language model is not allowed to control whitespacing, field optionality and field ordering (in the JSON usecase).
-While this seems inconsequencial to humans, it means that the language model may not be generating the JSON formats that it "wants to" generate, and could put its internal states in a suboptimal value, reducing the quality of the output.
+While this seems inconsequencial to humans, it means that the language model may not be generating the JSON formats that it "wants to" generate, and could put its internal states in a suboptimal value, reducing the quality of the output in later timesteps.

 This forces language model users to know the details of the language model they are using (for example - were JSONs minified before pretraining?) and modify the libraries to generate the precise format.

 We avoid this problem by scanning potential next tokens and allowing any token sequence that will be parsed into the output format.
-This means that the language model can control all of theses aspects, and output the token sequence that matches its' style in the most natural way, without requiring the developer to know the details.
+This means that the language model can control all of these aspects, and output the token sequence that matches its' style in the most natural way, without requiring the developer to know the details.

 ## Diagnostics - Will I always get good results?